trustly/trustly-client-php/README.md

 If you find problem in the code or want to extend it feel free to fork it and send us a pull request.

 This code is written for PHP 5.5.
+Requires the following modules for working: bcmath, openssl, curl, mbstring and json.

 Overview
 ========